hyperspy/hyperspy/doc/user_guide/io.rst

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^
-select_type: One of ('spectrum', 'image').
-If specified just selected type of data is returned. (default None)
+select_type: one of (None, 'spectrum', 'image').
+If specified, only the corresponding type of data, either spectrum or image, is returned.
+By default (None), all data are loaded.

-index: One of (None, int, "all").
-Index of dataset in bcf file, which can hold few datasets.
-Default None value result in first or the only dataset returned (the lowest index available).
+index: one of (None, int, "all").
+Allow to select the index of the dataset in the bcf file, which can contains several datasets.
+Default None value result in loading the first dataset.
-When set to 'all' it result in loading all available datasets.
+When set to 'all', all available datasets will be loaded and returned as separate signals.

-downsample: the downsample ratio of hyperspectral array (hight and width only), can be integer >=1, where '1' results in no downsampling (default 1).
+downsample: the downsample ratio of hyperspectral array (height and width only), can be integer >=1, where '1' results in no downsampling (default 1).
 The underlying method of downsampling is unchangeable: sum.
 Differently than block_reduce from skimage.measure it is memory efficient (does not creates